zThundy/CS2-Server-on-ARM/README.md

 ```
 adding the client to the home folder.

+**Note: sometimes cs2 installation just fucks up and the server won't start anymore.
+If you encounter this, just validate the installation using `app_update` in steamcli.**

 Now... steamclient is installed, cs2 server is downloaded, we can launch it.
 in the folder `/home/steam` execute
 ```bash